 All airlines have size restrictions for carry-on bags.
 These are posted on their websites; usually, the size limit is 21 or 22 inches.
 A few airlines will allow a bag as long as 24 inches, although that's rare.
 Where the problem sets in is when your flight is not operated by the airline you booked through, but by one of their so-called "regional partners."
 It's estimated that slightly more than 50 percent of all passenger flights are now operated by regional airlines, and that number is expected to grow.
 These planes tend to be smaller, sometimes much smaller, than full-sized jets, and the corresponding cabin space is smaller too -- meaning those 21- and 22-inch bags no longer fit in the overhead compartment.

-The Delsey Luggage Helium 19-inch Carry-On Trolley Case (Est. $225) will never have to be gate-checked on any but the teeniest commuter plane.
-It's a hard shell case that Delsey says can hold four shirts, three pairs of pants, a coat, two pairs of shoes, and a toiletry bag.
+Some frequent fliers prefer a hard shell suitcase, which may hold up better to the rigors of travel.
+If so, the Delsey Luggage Helium Aero International Expandable Spinner Trolley (Est. $155) is a standout choice.
+It's small enough to fit in most overhead compartments, yet Delsey says it will can hold four shirts, three pairs of pants, a coat, two pairs of shoes, and a toiletry bag.
 Of course, that's just a suggestion, but users say it really can hold enough clothes and toiletries for a 4- or 5-day trip.
-These comments are from experienced light packers though, someone who may need more than two pairs of shoes or have to take dress clothing like suits will need a bigger bag.
+These comments are from experienced light packers though, someone who will need more than two pairs of shoes or has to take dress clothing will probably need a bigger bag.

 This 19-inch Delsey carry-on has a nice selection of organizational options, including a full-sized compartment and a smaller, lid compartment.
 Both compartments have X-style compression systems, and the smaller lid compartment includes a full zip cover.
 The main compartment also has a smaller zip pocket.
 But what has users really excited about this Delsey carry-on is the front storage that you can use for a laptop or boarding documents or those little bottles of liquids that you have to pull out to go through security -- the vast majority of hard shell bags don't have an outer compartment.
 This one is padded to protect your tablet or laptop, too.
 It has a TSA-approved lock that will keep all your valuables safe.